SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Ablation

 \section{Ablation}

 In this section, we ask: \emph{How do design choices affect performance?} We ablate SlimDiff’s core components to identify which factors drive quality and efficiency.
 Specifically, we study (i) SlimSet size, (ii) weighting strategies for timestep correlations, and (iii) the impact of compressing different module types.
 These analyses clarify why SlimDiff works and where its efficiency gains arise.
+Beyond these core ablations, Appx.~7 analyzes SlimSet coverage across datasets, Appx.~10 details per-block compression strategies, and Appx.~12 reports SlimDiff’s extension to quantized baselines; we collate the main takeaways from these additional studies under (iv) \emph{Extended Empirical Studies}.

 \textbf{(i) SlimSet Size and Calibration Efficiency.} The size of the calibration set determines how well activation statistics are captured.
 Sets of very few prompts underrepresent semantic diversity and lead to performance drop, while larger sets yield diminishing returns beyond a certain size.
 Ablating SlimSet sizes from $500$ up to $5,000$ prompts in Fig. 3 show that around $500$ prompts are already sufficient to match the quality of using tens of thousands, offering an effective balance between cost and fidelity.
 Different $500$-prompt SlimSets produce near-identical activation statistics: the subspace overlap between these SlimSets is $\approx 1.0$.
 We refer to this property `Stability', which ensures the calibration statistics are insensitive to a particular prompt sample - yielding reproducible, deployment-robust models rather than artifacts of one random subset.
 This effect is consistent across LAION-2B, COCO, PartiPrompts, and ImageRewardDB, confirming that a $500$ prompt SlimSet provides a robust and stable calibration set.
 Accordingly, we adopt $500$ as the standard SlimSet size.